billobah/air_quality_dashboard/README.md

 ## Project Structure

-├── README.md # Project documentation<br>
+├── README.md # Project documentation
-├── requirements.txt # Dependencies<br>
+├── requirements.txt # Dependencies
+├── secrets-example.json # Example file for storing your API Key.
+Do not commit this file to Github.
-├── main.py # Main script to run the ETL pipeline and dashboard<br>
-├── extract.py # Handles data extraction from the Open Air Quality API<br>
-├── transform.py # Contains data transformation logic<br>
-├── load.py # Handles loading data into DuckDB<br>
+├── main.py # Main script to run the ETL pipeline and dashboard ├── extract.py # Handles data extraction from the Open Air Quality API ├── transform.py # Contains data transformation logic ├── load.py # Handles loading data into DuckDB
-├── dashboard.py # Dashboard implementation using Plotly Dash<br>
+├── dashboard.py # Dashboard implementation using Plotly Dash
-├── data/ # Directory for intermediate and raw data (if necessary)<br>
+├── data/ # Directory for intermediate and raw data (if necessary) ├── notebooks/ # Testing notebooks
 └── duckdb/ # Directory for DuckDB files

 ## Features